It's a New Day in Public Health.

 What are the eligibility requirements?

-• You have to be HIV positive.
+- You have to be HIV positive.

-• You must be living in Florida.
+- You must be living in Florida.

 - You have to be low-income—at or below 400 percent of the Federal Poverty Level (FPL).

 What services are covered?

 - Doctor visits

 If I am determined eligible, can I receive all these services?

 - AIDS Drug Assistance Program (ADAP)

-• State Housing Opportunities for Persons With AIDS (HOPWA)
+- State Housing Opportunities for Persons With AIDS (HOPWA)

 What documentation is required?

 - Any documents that show you have insurance, are receiving services from other programs, or have been denied, such as:

-• Veterans Administration
+- Veterans Administration letters

 What if I don’t have all the documentation?

-What happens after I send or take in the application?
+What happens after I apply?

 When will I start receiving services?

 Eligibility staff will give you an eligibility confirmation letter after your application is processed and approved.
-You will be asked to choose a case management agency to help you determine your needs and/or you may be referred to one of the single service programs for drug, housing, or insurance assistance, depending on your situation.
+You will be asked to choose a case management agency to help you determine your needs and/or you may be referred to one of the single-service programs for drug, housing, or insurance assistance, depending on your situation.

 What if I am not eligible and I don’t like the decision?

-How to apply?
+How do I apply?

 You will need to call your local consortia for contact information.